A discrete approach to Rough Parabolic Equations: Interpretation of the equation

 \subsection{Infinite-dimensional rough path}

-When $x$ is a regular process, the expansion of the convolutional integral $\int_s^t S_{tu} \, dx^i_u \, f_i(y_u)$ puts forward the role played by the three following operator-valued processes constructed from $x$ (see the proof of Proposition \ref{prop:cas-regu}):
+By anticipating the proof of Proposition \ref{prop:cas-regu}, we know that, when $x$ is a differentiable path, the expansion of $\int_s^t S_{tu} \, dx^i_u \, f_i(y_u)$ puts forward the three following operator-valued paths constructed from $x$:

-Of course, when $x$ becomes irregular, these expressions don't make sense anymore.
-An integration by parts argument, retrospectively justified through Lemmas \ref{lem:cas-regu} and \ref{lem:cas-brown}, leads in this situation to the following abstract definitions:
+A priori, these expressions do not make sense for a non-differentiable $\ga$-Hölder (rough)-path $x$.
+An integration by parts argument, retrospectively justified by Lemmas \ref{lem:cas-regu} and \ref{lem:cas-brown}, leads here to the general definition: